hackclub/OnBoard/projects/Sign_Language_Gloves/README.md

-I honestly never was into electronics, but ASL recognition through gestures felt like an fun summer project to work on. so I saw some videos online on understanding circuits in general, used a breadboard for awhile to make some dumb projects to mess around with, and I made the sign language gloves with an breadboard! but I wanted to make it portable through which I thought PCBs are EPICC, I learned a bit of eagle actually from a friend who also helped me design the circuit and after like a week of playing around I felt that I made a really good board! :D
+I honestly never was into electronics, but ASL recognition through gestures felt like an fun summer project to work on. so I saw some videos online on understanding circuits in general, used a breadboard for awhile to make some dumb projects to mess around with, and I made the sign language gloves with an breadboard! but I wanted to make it portable through which I thought PCBs are EPICC, I learned a bit of EasyEDA actually from a friend who also helped me design the circuit and after like a week of playing around I felt that I made a really good board! :D